EnterpriseDB/barman/doc/barman.5.d/50-description.md

 description
 :   A human readable description of a server.

-Server.
+    Scope: Server/Model.